 These launchers are lightweight but throw the ball really far – great for dog parks and throwing the ball in general so you can save throwing with your arm.

 The extended shaft means you don’t have to touch a slimy ball, or bend down and pick it up.

-This is the best commercial chew bone for German Shepherds.
+This is the best commercial chew bone for German Shepherd adults.